LiamBolt/software-metrics-g8/software_metrics_files/WEEKLY_METRICS.md

 **Challenges & Solutions:**
 - Learning to work with embedded javascript files since I had no prior knowledge of nodejs

-Week : 6th February 2025
+Week 6: 16th March 2025
 **Key Contributions:**
-- Add primary-three-*.ejs and primary-four-*.ejs view files
+- Implementing the concept of Information flow metrics
 -
 **Applied Metrics:**
--
+- Information Flow Measures

 **Challenges & Solutions:**
-- Coming up with a way to evaluate -----
+- chall: Coming up with a way to automate evaluation of Fan-in and Fan-out of Modules.
+  sol: Using help from chatgpt to come up with a script that would collect fan-in and fan-out data
 -
 ```